digitalshadows/virtualwhale-osint-ctf/README.md

 ## VM

 If you don't want to install the tools, we've got a prebuilt VM available, hosted on Google Drive.
 It's an .ova for VirtualBox.
-You can import it into VMWare, disable the CD-ROM hardware setting, and run  `sudo apt install open-vm-tools open-vm-tools-desktop` then reboot and you're ready to go.
+You can also import it into VMWare, disable the CD-ROM hardware setting, and run  `sudo apt install open-vm-tools open-vm-tools-desktop` then reboot and you're ready to go.

 The username:password is `investigator:research`.